About the 1st Cherrybrook Scout Group

 March 1991 the committee decided to abandon McKinley Place and started investigating new sites.
 The site at Appletree Drive was a possibility as was a site at Greenway.

 July 1992 a development application was submitted to council for the site at Appletree Drive with the Council, Councillors and local residents all in favour of the hall.

 March 1993 the development application was approved, building application approved and site being prepared for building in October 1993, the foundation stone was laid on 27 March 1994.
 The hall was built by volunteers from the group and completed in 1995.

 1st Cherrybrook Scout Group Scout hall was officially opened by David Kinchin, chief Commissioner of NSW on 3 December 1995 with a Bar-B-Que on Sunday.

 Today 1st Cherrybrook Scout Group is one of the largest Scout groups in New South Wales with a Joey Mob, 2 Cub Packs, a Scout Troop and a Venturer Unit.

-Our group prides itself on having very dedicated leaders and each group has 4—6 leaders to share the workload and make the group interesting.
+Our group prides itself on having very dedicated leaders and each section has several leaders to share the workload and make the group interesting.